-Create North is managed by People Into Enterprise Ltd. Launched almost 20 years ago by Jane Shaw and Dave Howarth, we are now one of the North East’s longest established companies working to animate and support people to start and grow businesses.
+Create North is managed by People Into Enterprise Ltd. Started and run for nearly 20 years ago by Jane Shaw and Dave Howarth, we are now one of the North East’s longest established companies working to animate and support people to start and grow businesses.
 The starting point for our work is our belief that there are large numbers of the people in the region whose talents for enterprise lie dormant or under-exploited (when we say ‘belief’ what we really mean is ‘statistical certainty’ if the people of the North East are as capable as those of any other region, which goes without saying!).

 Making a Difference

 We take special pleasure in drawing ‘new blood’ into enterprise – nobody is excluded from having good ideas and abundant energy but not everyone knows how to make the most of them.
-We know this because we’ve been through the process ourselves having started businesses as diverse as a river cruise service on the Tyne, community dance projects and heritage gift development.
+We know this because we’ve been through the process ourselves, starting businesses as diverse as a river cruise service on the Tyne, community dance projects and heritage gift development.

 The Creative Sector

 Over the decades we’ve worked with several thousand people with the ambition to start or grow businesses.
 Of these, the majority have been people starting micro-businesses of the sort which dominate the creative industry sector – in this region 76% of these businesses employ 1-5 people and 38% of those employed in the sector are self-employed.
 In recent years we have been particularly focused on delivering support under the banner of Durham Creatives, an ERDF programme sponsored by Business Durham.